defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 For example, in the Chicken Game, if both Swerve $(S,S)$, they avoid the crash but don't gain dominance.
 Then, if **one Holds** while the other **Swerves** $(H,S)$ or $(S,H)$, the Holder wins, and the Swerving player loses face.
 Lastly, if both Hold $(H,H)$, they crash, which is the worst outcome.

-For finding the Nash equilibrium, lets analyze two scenarios:
+For finding the Nash equilibrium, let's analyze two scenarios:

 - If Player 1 Holds, Player 2's best response is to Swerve, because $0 > -1$.
 - If Player 1 Swerves, Player 2's best response is to Hold, because $2 > 1$.

 This means there are two Nash equilibria: $(H,S)$ and $(S,H)$.
-So, the game represents a **brinkmanship situation**,neither player wants to Swerve, but if neither backs down, they both lose badly.
+So, the game represents a **brinkmanship situation**, neither player wants to Swerve, but if neither backs down, they both lose badly.
 This is why Chicken is a model for real-world conflicts where compromise is needed to avoid disaster.

 ## Iterative Elimination

 Now that we understand **dominant and dominated strategies** as well as the **Nash equilibrium**, we introduce a useful technique for simplifying games: **Iterative Elimination of Dominated Strategies.** This method helps us systematically remove strategies that are clearly bad choices, making it easier to find rational outcomes, sometimes leading directly to the **Nash equilibrium**.

 In many games, some strategies are strictly **worse** than others, regardless of what the other player(s) do.
 When a strategy is **strictly dominated**, we can eliminate it because a rational player will never choose it.
-After eliminating one bad strategy, others may become strictly dominated as well,so we **iterate** the process until no more dominated strategies remain.
-The steps for eliminate would be:
+After eliminating one bad strategy, others may become strictly dominated as well, so we **iterate** the process until no more dominated strategies remain.
+The steps for elimination are:

 1. Identify and remove any strictly dominated strategies.
 2. Update the game and check if new strategies have become strictly dominated.